folio-org/folio-org.github.io/guides/automation.md

 [https://folio-daisy.aws.indexdata.com/](https://folio-daisy.aws.indexdata.com/)

 This is an environment for the most recent FOLIO Release Q3 2019 Daisy.
+Each nightly rebuild will pick up any hotfix updates that may have been released.
 Built every day, to finish about 03:30 UTC.
 (See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/folio-q3.2-2019-release/).)

 ### Other notes